kelwinpa/application-accelerator-samples/SPRING_APPS.md

-## Deploying to Azure Spring Apps with Azure CLI
+## Create Azure Spring Apps with Azure CLI

 ### Login to Azure